 Thanks to rapid advances in veterinary medicine over the last two decades, our pets are living longer than ever.
 Thirteen-year-old cats and dogs represent the average pet nowadays.
 Conditions related to old age such as arthritis, limited vision, dry eye, decreased hearing and senility are managed routinely.
 In the past, arthritis (osteoarthritis or OA ) was seen as end stage condition with treatment limited to controlling the pain with a strong medication with potentially serious adverse effects (remember those cortisone shots?).
-Today the goal of treatments have changed, we no longer just treat the symptoms.
+Now, when you notice signs of feline arthritis and take your furry family member to the vet, the goal of treatments have changed, we no longer just treat the symptoms.
 We can now slow the rate of development of OA, we can minimize its severity when it eventually develops and we can control the pain in a more effective way.
 This newer medical philosophy is known as the “multi modal approach for OA management.”
 It involves the use of combined pain medications with different mechanism of attacking the pain in order to achieve, as a group, better pain control with lower doses and minimal or no adverse effects.
 The best part of the multi modal OA management is that it is not limited to the use of drugs. it also involves integration of FDA veterinary approved pain control methods such as stem cell therapy, laser therapy, acupuncture, thermotherapy, massage, therapeutic exercises, therapeutic analgesic/anti-inflammatory diets, supplements and weight management.

 A veterinarian certified and experienced in animal rehabilitation is the best indicated clinician to plan an OA management strategy for your pet.
 The rehab veterinarian will evaluate your dog or cat’s condition from the physical therapy, including evaluation of the gait.
 The rehab clinician will also be able to identify concurrent impairments that contribute to the pet’s disability such as trigger points, atrophied and spastic muscles groups, compensatory postures and areas of referred pain.
 A customized prescribed rehab plan for your dog or cat’s specific motion impairments will then be formulated.
 The rehab clinician will objectively monitor your pets progression and will modify the program as your pet improves, facilitating this way a successful outcome.